 Dates of adoption: The initial cost method and all other actuarial assumptions were adopted January 1, 2007.
-The initial mortality rate used for post-retirement mortality was the "Unisex Pension 1994 Mortality Table" (set back one year for males and set forward one year for females).
-Currently the Mortality Rate is determined using the "RP-2000 Combined Healthy Mortality Table with Generational Mortality Improvements (Scale AA)", with female rates adjusted by a factor of 1.04.
+The current Mortality Rate is determined using the "RP-2000 Combined Healthy Mortality Table with Generational Mortality Improvements (Scale AA)", with female rates adjusted by a factor of 1.04.
 Effective December 31, 2015, the actuarial cost method was changed from the Projected Unit Credit method to the Entry Age Normal method to better reflect anticipated experience.